Oregon Coast – 3 Days in Cannon Beach

 *Insider Tip: pay attention to wind speeds, if you are there for more than one night, you may choose to have a fire when the speeds are below 10mph.

 Walk on the Beach

 The earlier part of the day is actually my personal favorite.
 Often there is the morning haze but the wind speeds are low.
-And a long walk on the beach or a run are always a must in the morning.
-It's a quieter part of the day, and the best way to start your day.
-If you're walking be sure to stop at Sea Level Bakery for a cup of coffee and a fresh baked pastry on the way out to the water.
+And a long walk on the beach or a run is always a must in the morning.
+It’s a quieter part of the day, and the best way to start your day.
+If you’re walking be sure to stop at Sea Level Bakery for a cup of coffee and a freshly baked pastry on the way out to the water.

 Ecola State Park

-It's the closest state park in the area, another beautiful drive through the forest.
-Once you enter there are a variety of picnic tables overlooking the Oregon Coast, breathtaking views of Cannon Beach*.
+It’s the closest state park in the area, another beautiful drive through the forest.
+Once you enter there are a variety of picnic tables overlooking the Oregon Coast, and breathtaking views of Cannon Beach*.
 There are a few hiking paths, one is approximately 2 miles long to the adjacent beach, Indian Beach.
 Many surfers on this beach, fun day viewing while eating lunch or rehydrating before turning back.

-*Insider Tip: Make this drive just for fun one evening during sunset, you'll have a birds eye view of the beach bonfires lining the coast, something only the naked eye can capture.
+*Insider Tip: Make this drive just for fun one evening during sunset, you’ll have a birds-eye view of the beach bonfires lining the coast, something only the naked eye can capture.

 Downtown Cannon Beach

 Spend the afternoon visiting the local shops in downtown Cannon Beach.
-With over 50 shops and boutiques (bookstores, concessions, galleries, apparel and more), you can spend an entire afternoon here.
-It's always a family favorite to pick up some new Cannon Beach swag, and the Pac NW stickers are always a huge hit for water bottles, book covers and laptops.
+With over 50 shops and boutiques (bookstores, concessions, galleries, apparel, and more), you can spend an entire afternoon here.
+It’s always a family favorite to pick up some new Cannon Beach swag, and the Pac NW stickers are always a huge hit for water bottles, book covers, and laptops.

 More Eating and Libations